Robitx/gp.nvim/README.md

 - Opens `.gp.md` file for a given repository in a toggable window.
 - Appends selection/range to the context file when used in visual/range mode.
 - Refer to [Custom Instructions](#custom-instructions) for more details.
-- Supports display targeting subcommands similar to `GpChatNew`.
+- Also supports subcommands for layout specification:

 	- `:GpContext vsplit` Open `.gp.md` in a vertical split window.
 	- `:GpContext split` Open `.gp.md` in a horizontal split window.
 	- `:GpContext tabnew` Open `.gp.md` in a new tab.